lucasdreger/diagrams/scripts/teams-notifications-guide.md

 By default, webhook messages appear with a generic sender name (often showing as "Unknown user").
 Our workflow addresses this by:

 1. Including the GitHub user's profile picture using `activityImage: "https://github.com/${{ github.actor }}.png?size=40"`
-2. Clearly indicating who triggered the workflow in the message facts
+2. Using the full name (not just username) of who triggered the workflow when available
 3. Using proper branding and styling to identify the message source

 ## How It Works